fermi-ad/xilinx-docker/recipes/automated-images/vivado/v2020.1/README.md

 ```

-- Copy the generated configurations to the dependency folder
+- Copy the generated configurations to the configuration folder

 ```bash
 bash: